 In a prospective, double blind, placebo-controlled trial, the patients who had been taking quercetin (500mg, 2 time/day for 4 weeks) showed a significant improvement in NIH chronic prostatitis symptoms, 67% of the patients taking quercetin having a significant decrease of symptoms (SHOSKES, D A (2002) Phytotherapy in chronic prostatitis).

-Rutin, a principal pollen constituent has similar antitumor activity as quercetin.
+Rutin, a principal pollen constituent, has similar antitumor activity as quercetin.
 These two substances have been recognised to act against apoptosis (programmed cell death) and thus delay cancer growth (KHAN, N; AFAQ, F; MIKHTAR, H (2006) Apoptosis by dietary factors: the suicide solution for delaying cancer growtth.)

 Kaempferol, another bee pollen flavonoid caused a reversible inhibition of PC-3 cancer cells growth (HARI, k, 2004)

-Apigenin and other flavonoids present in bee pollen are able to depress the kinase activation in prostate cancer (LEPLEY, D M, 2008).
+Apigenin and other flavonoids present in bee pollen are able to depress kinase activation in prostate cancer (LEPLEY, D M, 2008).

 Phytosterols and terpenes